 Nirvana is not something that you search for, acquire or achieve, it is realizing your essential nature that hits you out of now-here.

-A great deal of humans only knows their experience because they only see thought.
+A great number of humans only know their experience because they only see thought.
 Thought and experience are almost one and the same.

 So what is the present moment?